MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-seclookupaccountsid.md

 On Windows Server 2003, the domain name returned for most accounts in the security database of the local computer is the name of the domain for which the server is a domain controller.

 On Windows XP, the domain name returned for most accounts in the security database of the local computer is the name of the computer as of the last start of the system (backslashes are excluded).
 If the name of the computer changes, the old name continues to be returned as the domain name until the system is restarted.

+#### - DomainSize [out]

+A pointer to an optional variable that specifies the size of the <i>ReferencedDomain</i> parameter.
+On input, this value specifies the size of the <i>ReferencedDomain</i> buffer.
+If the function fails because the buffer is too small, this variable receives the required buffer size.
+If the <i>ReferencedDomain</i> parameter is <b>NULL</b>, this parameter must be zero.

 ## -returns